Image

 Spend Smart.
 Eat Smart: This database, from Iowa State University, has tons of tips and recipes for how to eat healthy while sticking to a budget.
 Every recipe features the cost per serving.

 Hunger and Health: Feeding America’s recipes feature ingredients that are commonly found at food banks.
-Most meals are simple and require little to no tools or equipment.
-And they are still budget-friendly and nutritious.
+Most meals are simple, require little to no tools or equipment, and they are budget-friendly and nutritious.

 How To Eat Right When Money’s Tight: This handout from the USDA offers up some tips to stretch your food dollars.